 - Identify a team of "PCMH Champions" within the practice to work on the PCMH recognition process.

 - Document workflows within the practice, make suggestions for improvement, and help write policies and procedures for the rural practices.

 - Help practices participate in the BQPP initiative, a program that rewards physicians for steps to further improve the quality of their care.

 - Help practices choose quality improvement strategies to address gaps in care for the practices.

 - Technology training and improved skills working in electronic medical records (EMRs), registries and spreadsheets, etc.

 - How to accurately collect, measure, and report data

 The Practicum in Primary Care team matches students to practices that give them experiences in their desired field of study.
 They also provide mentoring and support for each individual student as well as attending didactic sessions about PCMH, quality improvement, and workflows, etc. Students also attend community meetings to learn about the medical neighborhood's challenges and meet other healthcare professionals.

-Presentations on the PCMH Practicum have been shared with others on a national level at NCQA's PCMH 2015 Congress and the Institution for Health Care Improvement's 26th and 27th Forum.
+Presentations on the PCMH Practicum have been shared on a national level at NCQA's PCMH 2015 Congress and the Institution for Health Care Improvement's 26th and 27th Forum.